Radio aids – optimising listening opportunities - view as single page

 Choosing a system

-There are a variety of Radio Aid systems available.
-It is a good idea to discuss the choice with your Teacher of the Deaf or Educational Audiologist as there are a number of considerations.
+There are a variety of assistive listening device systems available.
+It is a good idea to discuss the choice with your QToD or Educational Audiologist as there are a number of considerations.

 - Some systems are incompatible with some hearing aids.

-- Some systems are not compatible with other systems and this can lead to complications for your child at school.
+- Some systems are not compatible with other systems, and this can lead to complications for your CYP in their educational/home environment.

 - Systems have different features that make them more or less suitable.